Reversing Hive Bodies

 Diagram explains how to reverse 2 hive bodies on a hive.

-1. Confirm that the complete brood nest is located in the top box.
+1. Remove the outer cover and the inner cover.
+You may need to use your hive tool to loosen the wooden parts.
+Confirm that the brood nest is located in the top box.
 Do not divide the brood nest during cold weather.

-2. Set the top box with queen and brood to the side.
+2. Set the top box with queen and brood to the side and confirm that the bottom box is not in use.

 4. Carefully set the box with the queen and brood nest on the bottom board.
 It is now the bottom of your stack.

-5. Set the box with drawn comb on top of the box with the queen.
+5. Set the empty box on top of the box with the queen.
 Replace the inner cover and top.

 Now, the heart of the colony is located in the bottom of the stack and has ample room to expand upwards.

-If weather permits, perform another hive inspection in a week or so.
+6. If weather permits, inspect your beehive in a week or so.
 If the bees are still not using the top box.
-Exchange 1 frame between them to encourage the bees to expand.
+Exchange 1 frame between them the two boxes to encourage the bees to expand.

 The process of rotating hive bodies is the same regardless of box size.
 Empty boxes with dry comb are moved to the top.
 Boxes with bees and brood go to the bottom of the stack.